What's Will Smith's Real Name?

 The Fresh Prince of Bel-Air

 Smith’s breakthrough in the entertainment industry came with his starring role in the hit sitcom “The Fresh Prince of Bel-Air.”
 Playing a fictionalized version of himself, Smith’s charm and comedic timing won the hearts of audiences worldwide.
-The show catapulted him into the spotlight and set the stage for his future success.
+The show catapulted him into the spotlight and set the stage for his future success in film.

 FAQ